Irislpx/EC601-HW2/README.md

 - Interpret the results.

       In this task, I used Monkey testing as a automated test to test my resume and chat web application.

+      Report is uploaded as name "MonkeyTest" in folder